Sydney harbour bridge

 Fig Tree Bridge

-Inaugurated in 1963, the Fig Tree Bridge stands as a vital road link connecting Hunters Hill and Linley Point, seamlessly spanning the Lane Cove River.
+Inaugurated in 1963, the Fig Tree Bridge is a vital road link connecting Hunters Hill and Linley Point, seamlessly spanning the Lane Cove River.
 This road bridge, a key component of Sydney’s infrastructure, facilitates the passage of Burns Bay Road, ensuring smooth connectivity across the waterway.

 Explore the Fig Tree Bridge to discover a blend of functionality and aesthetic appeal, exemplifying the significance of this landmark in Sydney’s iconic bridge collection.